rpinset/all-addons-OCA/document_page_quality_manual/readme/USAGE.md

-To enter your quality manual:
+To enter your quality manual, you need to:

-- Go to Management Systems \> Documentation \> Manuals
+- go to Management Systems \> Documentation \> Manuals
-- Create a new page
+- Create a new page and select the Quality Manual category.
-- Enter a title
-- Select the Quality Manual category
-- Fill in the content